NHL 2K: NHL 2K10

 NHL 2K10 was released on September 15, 2009, with Washington Capitals left-winger Alexander Ovechkin on a special 10th Anniversary cover.
 The Wii version now sported online play, Mii Integration, and Wii MotionPlus.
 This is also the last game in the series to be released on the PlayStation 3, PlayStation 2 and Xbox 360.
 It was the last game in the series to be released on Microsoft and Sony consoles.

 NHL 2K11

 NHL 2K11 was released on September 7, 2010 for iPhones and the Wii.
 On March 3, 2010 CEO Ben Feder explained that "We have decided to reevaluate our NHL strategy and will only be releasing NHL 2K11 for the Wii in fiscal year 2010.
 We want to become a stronger competitor in this category and taking a year off on PS3 and Xbox 360, while focusing on making the best possible game for Wii, should allow us to accomplish that goal."
 Vancouver Canucks forward Ryan Kesler was the cover athlete for the game.

 Discontinuation

-On May 25, 2011, 2K Sports confirmed the NHL 2K series would go on hiatus.
+On May 25, 2011, 2K Sports confirmed the NHL 2K series would not be published on any console.

 In September 2014, 2K Sports announced that the series would return exclusively on the iOS and Android platforms with NHL 2K.
 It would be the last game in the series.